 Lagos Island architecture is a mix of different types, styles and periods, which features traditional/vernacular architecture, old European-styled buildings, Portuguese architecture and Brazilian styles.
 Some of these buildings dated back to the 17th century (Lagos State Bureau of Statistics, 2013).
-The modernization of Lagos, especially in the built environment was greatly influenced by the returnee ex-slaves known as Creoles, who came from Freetown, Sierra Leone, Brazil and the West Indies.
-This had contributed to the diffusion of these styles in architecture, which are seen in Lagos Island up till today (Lagos State Bureau of Statistics, 2013).
+The modernization of Lagos, especially in the built environment was greatly influenced by the ex-slaves known as Creoles, they are the returnees from Sierra Leone, Freetown, the West Indies and Brazil.
+This had contributed to the diffusion of these styles in architecture from these returnees, which are seen in Lagos Island up till today (Lagos State Bureau of Statistics, 2013).
 Some of these notable building are spread out across the streets of Lagos Island, such as in Broad street, Marina, Ikoyi, Tinubu square, Lewis, Igbosere, Tom Jones, Bamgbose and others.
-Figure 1 shows the map of Lagos Island and some of the streets.
+Figure 1a and 1b shows the map of Lagos Island and some of the streets.